Common Questions, Myths, and Misconceptions about Car Crash TBIs

 - Loss of taste / change in sensation (touch, smell, taste, hearing, etc.)

 Debunking TBI Myths

 Don’t let an insurance company (or, for that matter, an internet article) convince you that your brain injury isn’t serious.
 There’s a lot of bad information out there.
-Even insurance adjustors, who frequently handle auto accident TBI claims, get confused.
-(More to the point, insurance adjustors are not on your side!)
+Even insurance adjusters, who frequently handle auto accident TBI claims, get confused.
+(More to the point, insurance adjusters are not on your side!)